Skip to content

 (i) Investments i.e. stock and shares.
 Ordinarily, bearer Securities are said to be the best form of securities.
 The auditor should examine them and their valuation should be checked.
 Registered Securities can be deposited with the lender for loans.
 It would be in the interest of the lender if securities are transferred in his name.

 (ii) Mortgage on Property.
-Mortgage on property can be used by depositing the Deed with the lender.
+A mortgage on property can be used by depositing the Deed with the lender.
 The auditor in such cases should inspect the Title Deeds.
-If mortgage has been exercised through conveyance in the name of the lender, the Mortgage Deed show be inspected.
-If there is a second charge of mortgage on the property, a mention there should be made in the Mortgage Deed.
-The auditor should also examine the certificate the valuer for its valuation.
+If the mortgage has been exercised through conveyance in the name of the lender, the Mortgage Deed show be inspected.
+If there is a second charge of the mortgage on the property, a mention of these should be made in the Mortgage Deed.
+The auditor should also examine the certificate of the valuer for its valuation.

 (i) Examine the Mortgage Deed to know the nature of the mortgage or the charge whether fixed or floating: